Construction Prompts (AI Agent Templates)¶

 When to use this prompt: the user describes a multi-step interaction with discrete, named states — a login flow, a checkout wizard, a video player, a modal lifecycle, a websocket connection.
 If you can list the states and the events that move between them, you have a machine.

 Key idea: the machine IS the event handler.
-A machine is registered as one reg-event-fx whose body comes from create-machine-handler.
+A machine is registered as one reg-event-fx whose body comes from make-machine-handler.
 Sub-events route in: (rf/dispatch [:my/machine [:my-input arg ...]]).

 Pre-flight checks: